This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We didn’t plan to visit Memphis on this road trip, but after experiencing the Grand Ole Opry Show and the Blue Bird Cafe in Nashville, we said to each other,

 One of the most popular places to visit in Tennessee would be Graceland.
-The home of Elvis Presley is the most famous house in the history of rock ‘n’ roll and the top attractions in Memphis.
+The home of Elvis Presley is the most famous house in the history of rock ‘n’ roll and the top attraction in Memphis.
+In fact, Graceland has been added to the National Register of Historic Places.

 It’s truly amazing that over 600,000 people still visit Graceland each year to tour the home of Elvis who died 40 years ago.

-From the moment you enter his mansion, you go on a journey through the private life of Elvis and what it must have been like to be the king of rock!
+From the moment you enter his mansion and the 13.8 acres of property, you go on a journey through the private life of Elvis and what it must have been like to be the king of rock!

 Before we arrived in the city, everyone kept raving about Memphis BBQ as one of the best in the country, and you have plenty of options.